Rules vs. Boundaries

 Photo by Markus Spiske on Unsplash

-Rules are restrictions you put on another person.
-Boundaries are restrictions you place for yourself to keep yourself from harm.
 For example: Georgia has a personal value of monogamy, which to her, means sexual and romantic fidelity in her relationship.
 If Georgia has a partner, Georgia may place the rule on them that they cannot have sex or be in a relationship with other people and also uphold her own boundary to do the same.
 However, let’s say Georgia’s partner, Clare, is a very social person and likes to go out and spend time with others one-on-one and text others often.
 This leads Georgia to feeling insecure - she worries that Clare might start to develop feelings for someone else and leave her.
 This is a classic narrative I see in my office.
-Georgia has three options: 1.
-She can set a rule that Clare cannot hang out with others one-on-one and have an ongoing text thread with other individuals.
-This will often lead to resentment or rebellion on the person is Clare’s shoes, but it’s something that Georgia could try and implement.
-2. Georgia can set a personal boundary not to be in a relationship with someone who spends a lot of time with others one-on-one and the like.
-She could end her relationship with Clare.
-Or 3.
-Georgia could talk to Clare and discuss what are rules that they have as a couple and what boundaries each would need to put in place to uphold those rules.

-It is then their job as individuals to examine what personal boundaries they need to implement in order to protect themselves from breaking the rule.
+It is then their job as individuals to examine what personal boundaries they need to implement in order to protect themselves from breaking the agreement.
 They can then hold each other accountable to these boundaries, but the other person is not imposing rules on the other for how to keep this rule.

 There are A LOT of different boundaries a person can set to protect themselves from crossing a line.
 I like to think of them in terms of time, talk and touch.